Buy an Eternal Happiness calligraphy wall scroll here!

 永恆 means eternal, everlasting, and/or forever.

 Another way to write this is 永恆的幸福.
 It reverses the word order and adds a possessive article.
-I prefer the shorter version, which is also a bit more natural in Chinese.
+I prefer the shorter version, which is slightly more natural in Chinese.

 This in-stock artwork might be what you are looking for, and ships right away...